Agriculture

 Phosphorus Mobilizers

-These biofertilizers help in transporting the nutrients in the form of phosphorus to the cortical cells of the root of a plant.
+These biofertilizers help transport phosphorus to the cortical cells of a plant's roots.
 The examples of it are:

 • AM fungi